TheJoboReal/Noter/ROS2/Sampling Based Planning.md

 3. V=V U {$q_{init}$ } U {$q_{goal}$ }
 4. E=E U {($q_{init}$ , $q_{init}'$  )} U {($q_{goal}$ , $q_{goal}$ ’ )}
 5. P = shortestPath($q_{init}$ , $q_{goal}$ )

+##### PRM procedure summed
+1. **Initialization**: Choose a set of random potential regions (PROMs) within a bounding box that covers the desired workspace.
+These PROMs are used as starting points for planning.
+2. **Planning**: For each PROM, compute the nearest neighbor (NN) to another randomly chosen PROM in the current configuration space (C-space).
+This NN is computed using a distance metric (e.g., Euclidean or Manhattan).
+3. **Addition of new PROMs**: If the NN is not already in the C-space (i.e., it's not a previously planned motion), add this new point to the C-space and update the bounding box.
+4. **Repeat**: Continue steps 2-3 until a goal configuration is reached or a maximum number of iterations is reached.

 ###### Pros and Cons with PRM
 Pros: